 News and Notes is the online newsletter for NINR: the source for the latest NINR updates of interest to the public, healthcare providers, and our constituents.
 You may also view recent NINR Press Releases.

 Looking for a specific article?
 Search articles by category and year in the drop-down menus below.

-Video of the May 19, 2020 public session of the National Advisory Council for Nursing Research is now available to view.
+Video of the September 2020 public session of the National Advisory Council for Nursing Research is now available to view.

 On September 14, 2020, Shannon N. Zenk, PhD, MPH, RN, FAAN, joined NIH as the director of the National Institute of Nursing Research (NINR).

 The National Institute of Nursing Research (NINR), a research component of the National Institutes of Health (NIH), the Department of Health and Human Services (DHHS), is seeking exceptional candidates for the position of Director, Division of Extramural Science Programs (DESP).

 This piece was authored in collaboration with the leadership across NIH and represents a unified effort to meet the challenges presented by the COVID-19 pandemic with excellence and innovation.

 Join NINR for the next open session of the National Advisory Council for Nursing Research (NACNR), which will be held on September 15, 2020 from 11:30 a.m. to 1:30 p.m.
 ET.

 A collaborative study conducted by scientists from the National Institutes of Health, Department of Defense, and multiple academic institutions has identified blood biomarkers that could help to predict which athletes need additional time to recover from a sports related concussion.

 On Tuesday, September 29, 2020 from 9 a.m. to 3:45 p.m.
 ET, NINR will hold a virtual workshop on innovative models of care for reducing inequities in maternal health.